GregoireALP/EcoleDirect-ConsoleApp/README.md

 ## Settings

-After launching script, all settings and options are explain
+After launching the program all options are available in the button provided for this purpose (In Progress)

 ## Authors